Xposed-Modules-Repo/com.niki.breeno.openai/README_en.md

 ## Known Issues:

 - Due to OPPO's official cloud synchronization mechanism, conversation history from custom APIs cannot be saved locally.
+- Some large language model APIs may have compatibility issues, which could lead to failed responses or other problems.

 > Have feature suggestions or encountered issues?
 Please submit an [Issue](https://github.com/Xposed-Modules-Repo/com.niki.breeno.openai/issues/new).